-NOTICE: This is the FIFTH in a series of special announcements.
+NOTICE: This is the FOURTH in a series of special announcements.
 They collectively unveil the massive, ongoing expansion that God’s Church, Work and Headquarters are experiencing.
 There is a reason for this expansion!
 The reader should contrast these announcements to the increasing bad news and bad events in UCG, LCG, PCG, COGwa and ALL splinters and slivers of the Worldwide Church of God.
 You must see what they are NOT announcing, and why they never will—and what GOD is bringing upon them.
 The place to start reading is either the fifth announcement—“God’s People Back Together—SOON!”—or the first one to catch up on all you have missed.
 If you begin with the fifth announcement, then read those before and after it.
 They are all important.
 An enormous and detailed prophecy is now being carried out by God.
 He is preparing events to soon bring His people back together—all of them.
 It is not my task to convince you the prophecy is true.
 God will do that!
 My job is to systematically lay out the specifics of what will happen and WHY—good and bad, pleasant and unpleasant.
 YOU WILL NOT WANT TO MISS A SINGLE ANNOUNCEMENT!
 If you do, CATCH UP.
 Also, you will miss the full impact if you skip sections of these announcements.

 Read to the conclusion, especially if you are a MINISTER.
 A policy statement appears that you will want to know.